 Upon receipt of these funds the County Treasurer credits the funds to the Boating Safety and Enforcement Fund – if the Sheriff has established a patrol on the waterways within the county.
 Otherwise, the funds are credited to the County Emergency Rescue Fund for use exclusively by either the county or the cities within the county, or both, for operating and maintaining emergency rescue services.

 If neither the county nor any of the cities within the county operate emergency rescue services the fees should be deposited into the Game Protection Fund for use by the Arkansas State Game and Fish Commission.

 In connection with the Drug Control Fund as established under A.C.A.
-5-64-505 – at least two other codes are worth mentioning.
-They are:
+5-64-505 – at least one other code is worth mentioning.
+It is:

 - A.C.A.
 12-17-105 – This code allows the use of Drug Control Funds to meet the local match for a grant to a multi-jurisdictional drug crime task force receiving a grant award from the State Drug Crime Enforcement and Prosecution Grant Fund.

 How many years can a county legally go back to make a refund of property taxes paid in error?